• ROENFR

 c) analyses, studies or syntheses regarding the issues established by the Plenary or the Executive Bureau of CES;

-e) any other pertinent proposals resulting from the analysis of situations that fall within the fields provided in Article 2 paragraph (2) of Law no. 248/2013 regarding the organization and functioning of CES, republished.
+e) any other pertinent proposals resulting from the analysis of situations that fall within the areas provided in Article 2 paragraph (2) of Law no. 248/2013 regarding the organization and functioning of CES, republished.

 a) favorable opinion according to the model provided in Annex no. 5 a) – Favorable opinion of the specialized committee;